lucaswerkmeister/tolkien-stress/README.md

   - [Sindarin dictionary](https://www.jrrvf.com/hisweloke/sindar/online/sindar/dict-sd-en.html)
   - [Tolkien Gateway](http://tolkiengateway.net/), where most articles helpfully have an “Etymology” section

-## Missing features

-I would like to support the analysis of not just individual words, but phrases like “Amon Amarth” or “Emyn Muil”, showing the correct stress in each word.
-Tied in with this is the correct analysis of hyphenated words like “Gil-galad” and “Barad-dûr”, because I believe each component there needs to be analysed separately as well.

 ## License

 This software is published under the ISC license,